Fluvidona anodonta: Habitat

-Fluvidona anodonta is endemic to Australia, particularly Southern Queensland as it only inhabits freshwater river systems in the Moreton Bay Region.
-The snail has been recorded in four different locations within the D’Aguilar National Park in Queensland.
+Fluvidona anodonta is endemic to Australia, particularly Southern Queensland as it only inhabits freshwater river systems in the City of Moreton Bay.
+The snail has been recorded in four different locations within the D'Aguilar National Park in Queensland.
 These are the headwaters of the South Pine River, the headwaters of the North Pine River, Kobble Creek and Low Branch Creek.
 The snail resides in freshwater habitats which are permanently filled with water such as rivers, streams, creeks and waterfalls.
 The species is found under deeply embedded rocks and is assumed to feed by scraping bacteria and microalgae.

-The North Pine River freshwater snail’s extent of occurrence is 20 km2, clustering this species in a small geographic area.
+The North Pine River freshwater snail's extent of occurrence is 20 km2, clustering this species in a small geographic area.
 This demonstrates strict habitual conditions for the snail to survive.
 The species' restricted occurrence is also due to its limited dispersal power.
-The snail’s small size and slow ability to move both contribute to its limited dispersal ability to move away from the population in which they were born, to another location where they will settle and reproduce.
+The snail's small size and slow ability to move both contribute to its limited dispersal ability to move away from the population in which they were born, to another location where they will settle and reproduce.